vishnuv4/readme_check/README.md

 It will look at the configuration in the ```config.py``` file and check the readme according to that.

+Try removing some tags, or adding extra duplicate ones, and see what happens!

 ===========================================================================

 ## Example README.md